spheredev/oozaru/README.md

 **Oozaru** is a lightweight implementation of the [Sphere](https://github.com/spheredev/neosphere) game engine API for the Web, written in TypeScript and based on standard HTML and JavaScript technologies;
-the engine runs on most modern browsers and no third-party browser plugin is required.
+the engine is designed to run in most modern browsers without any third-party browser plugins.

 Oozaru is currently in beta, but will eventually be fully integrated into the official Sphere development toolchain.